 We begin our considerations with the simplest case possible, the interval $[0,1]$ equipped with the uniform distribution. \begin{example} Let $\X=[0,1]$ and let $\muX$ denote the uniform distribution on $\X$.
-Furthermore, we consider two values for $m$, namely $m_1=1$ and $m_2=0.1$.
 In Section \ref{subsec:details ex 1}, we derive $\dtmvar{m}$ for general $m$.
 There we also compute $\fdtmone$ (see Figure \ref{fig:dtmden} for an illustration).
-For $m=1$, the requirement \eqref{eq:set level set cond} does not come into play as $\X$ is one-dimensional and $\dtmone$ nowhere constant.
-Further, we point out that the density $\fdtmone$ is unbounded (however twice continuously differentiable on the interior of its support).
-In the case $m=0.1$ things are quite different.
-The function $\dtmvar{0.1}$ is constant on $[m/2,1-m/2]$ as all balls of radius $m/2$ centered at $x\in[m/2,1-m/2]$ have the same structure and hence the random variable $\dtmvar{0.1}(X)$ has a pure point component showing that it does not admit a Lebesgue density. \end{example} It is immediately clear that the DTM-signature can only admit a density with respect to the Lebesgue measure, if the DTM-function defined in \eqref{eq:dtm-function} is almost nowhere constant.
-In Example \ref{ex:first ex} this is the case for $m_1=1$ but not for $m_2=0.1$.
-Recall that the DTM-function considers the quantile function of the random variable $||X-x||^2$, $\X\sim\muX$, on $[0,m]$ for each $x\in\X$.
-In Example \ref{ex:first ex}, $\muX$ denotes the uniform measure on $\X=[0,1]$.
-Hence, it is evident in this setting that the quantile functions of the random variables $\{||X-x||\}_{x\in[m/2,1-m/2]}$ agree on $[0,m]$.
-Consequently, the corresponding DTM-signature admits a Lebesgue density only for $m=1$.
-In the next example, we equip $\X$ with another distribution, whose density is not constant on $\X$, thereby adding structure to the metric measure space.
+For $m=1$, the requirement \eqref{eq:set level set cond} does not come into play as $\X$ is one-dimensional and $\dtmone$ is nowhere constant.
+However, we point out that the density $\fdtmone$ is unbounded (but twice continuously differentiable in the interior of its support).
+In the case $m<1$ things are quite different.
+The function $\dtmvar{m}$ is constant on $[m/2,1-m/2]$ as all balls of radius $m/2$ centered at $x\in[m/2,1-m/2]$ have the same structure and hence the distribution of the random variable $\dtmvar{m}(X)$ has a pure point component showing that it does not admit a Lebesgue density. \end{example} It is immediately clear that the DTM-signature can only admit a density with respect to the Lebesgue measure, if the DTM-function defined in \eqref{eq:dtm-function} is almost nowhere constant.
+In the next example, we equip $\X=[0,1]$ with another probability distribution, whose density is not constant on $\X$, thereby adding structure to the metric measure space.